For more information contact:

 - When a non-air common carrier is used, business class may be approved when the higher class fare is necessary for having business interaction or for conducting state business while in route to the destination, and the higher class fare is less expensive than coach class airfare or is the only mode of travel available to arrive at the destination.

-Route the exception Travel Authority to the University Controller prior to the trip.
+Route the exception Spend Authorization in Workday to the Executive Director/Controller prior to the trip.

 Common carriers should be used in preference to other means of transportation.
 Scheduled airlines usually offer the greatest convenience at the least cost in terms of dollars and time.